JvanKatwijk/qt-dab/README.md

 	12C.NPO Radio 5  2021-10-08 11:40:19  Fools Garden - Lemon Tree

 Endless repetitions are avoided in the saved text.
+If saving dynamic label texts is selected as "command" in the scheduler, the texts will be stored in a textfile with a generated name.

 -----------------------------------------------------------------------
 Scheduling option
 -----------------------------------------------------------------------

 The "alarm" facility is replaced by a more general *scheduling* facility.
-Touching the schedule button on the on the main widget shows a list of services to select from (the services in the currently selected channel, and the list of services in the preset list).
+Touching the schedule button on the main widget shows a list of services to select from (the services in the currently selected channel, and the list of services in the preset list).
 A user specified time can be linked to the selected service.